 Here’s a rundown of the five most common areas of specialized care you’re likely to encounter in your horse life.

-A radiologist typically spends his days interpreting radiographs, as well as reviewing images from ultrasounds or MRIs.
+The specialist: A radiologist typically spends his days interpreting radiographs, as well as reviewing images from ultrasounds or MRIs.
 In some situations, a radiologist may be on site, most commonly performing ultrasound exams where “hands on” makes a difference.

 You’ll need one when: Your general veterinarian may recommend submitting radiographs to a radiologist for review if he has questions about a specific finding.
 A radiologist who sees hundreds of films each week often can help decide whether a bone chip is old or new, or whether a “funny looking” line is a fracture or something insignificant.
 A radiologist often will review radiographs for pre-purchase examinations, and may have an opinion about whether certain findings are likely to affect the horse’s future soundness.